 What a record!
 What power of God manifested!
 What proof of God’s approval!
 What help Elijah received!
 What a ministry!
+What a victory!

 If it were me, I’d … why, I’d … tell Jezebel to zip it!